What is a Church School?

 At Eastchurch we are proud of our courageous advocacy.
 We consider the wider world, through our 'big questions' that challenge us to question and reflect.
 We think globally about life, disadvantage and deprivation through our curriculum and with a range of opportunities and charitable work.

 Look at some of the ways that we have helped each other and tried our best to live our school values this year.
-We have considered our community, the needs of our neighbours and how we can support them, our wider national family with charities such as Children in Need and the British Legion.
-We have also helped those further afield.
+We consider our community, the needs of our neighbours and how we can support them as well as our wider national family with charities such as Children in Need and the British Legion.